 - Go for the Xcaret Plus option.
 Yes, it costs more money, but the perks of this admission type are so convenient.
 With Xcaret plus, you get free snorkel gear, a free buffet lunch, and free usage of lockers.

 - Opt for the additional transportation option.
-Admission with transportation is only $30 USD more, but saves you so much time and effort.
+Admission with transportation is only $30 USD more, but saves you so much time and effort of having to find your own way to the park.

 - If you’re traveling with kids 4 years old or under, admission to the park is free.
 Children between the ages of 5 to 12 years old will get a discounted rate on admission.